marklchaves/auto-hero-avada/README.md

 # Auto Hero Avada

- For the Avada theme, sets the title bar background image directly from the page or post featured image.
+ For the Avada theme, sets the title bar background image directly from the post or page featured image.

- If no featured image is set for the page/post, the default theme option settings are respected.
+ If no featured image is set for the post or page, the default theme option settings are respected.

 ## Usage